History of Stockholm: Late industrial era (1850–1910)

 While this demand for housing was mostly dealt with by private entrepreneurs who built on pure speculation, street width and building heights were strictly regulated by the new city plans which ensured the city that evolved was given a uniform design.
 A trend initiated by the Bünsow House at Strandvägen, the 1880s saw many monumental brick buildings evolve, including Gamla Riksarkivet and the Norstedt Building on Riddarholmen.
 Before the end of the decade, most new buildings were equipped with electricity and telephones were increasingly common.
 During the 1890s, the Neo-Renaissance plaster architecture was replaced by structures in brick and natural stone, largely inspired by French Renaissance architecture.
 Around what still was factories outside the customs of Stockholm, shacks whose sanitary conditions defied all description evolved.
 Before the end of the century, however, these were transformed into municipal societies, which facilitated regulation of health and construction, and by the turn of the century, the expansion had continued far beyond the city limits, with villa suburbs initiated by individuals adding a mix of purely speculative structures and more qualitative ambitions.
 The new century saw the introduction of Art Nouveau with the Central Post Office Building by Boberg (1898–1904) and Neo-Baroque with the Riksdag (1894–1906).
 Throughout the 1910s, trams were electrified and cars were rolling on the streets of Stockholm.

 During this period, Stockholm further developed as a cultural and educational centre.
 In the 19th century, a number of scientific institutes opened in Stockholm, for example the Karolinska Institutet.
 The General Art and Industrial Exposition, an international exhibition of World's Fair status, was held on the island of Djurgården in 1897.

 20th century

 In the late 20th century, Stockholm became a modern, technologically advanced and ethnically diverse city.
 Throughout the century, many industries shifted away from work-intensive activities into more high-technology and service-industry knowledge-based areas.

 The city continued to expand and new districts were created, some with high proportions of immigrants.
 Meanwhile, the inner city (Norrmalm) went through a criticised as well as an admired wave of modernisation in the post-war period, the Redevelopment of Norrmalm, securing the city's geographical center as the political and business center for the future.

 In 1923 the Stockholm municipal government moved to a new building, the Stockholm City Hall.
 The Stockholm International Exhibition was held in 1930.
 In 1967 the city of Stockholm was integrated into Stockholm County.

+The "Stockholm Initiative"

+On April 22, 1991, thirty world leaders gathered in Stockholm, among them Ingvar Carlsson, then Prime Minister of Sweden; Willy Brandt, Chair of the Socialist International and former Chancellor of Germany; Julius Nyerere, former President of Tanzania; Gro Harlem Brundtland, prime minister of Norway; Kalevi Sorsa, former prime minister of Finland; Edward Heath, former prime minister of the U. K.; and Benazir Bhutto, former prime minister of Pakistan.